Rentvesting: How To Fast Track Your Property Journey

 You might be perfectly happy renting as a long-term option and decide to invest in property as a long-term retirement plan.
-(See my blog on Why a Property Portfolio Beats Flipping)

 By taking the emotion out of your purchase decisions, you’re more likely to make a smart investment decision.
-Throw your net (and research) wide, and you’ll discover fantastic opportunities for an investment grade property in pockets everywhere.
+Throw your net (and research) wide, and you’ll discover fantastic opportunities for investment properties in pockets everywhere.
 You’re now not limited by the comfort zone and emotional importance of buying a home.
 You’re embarking on the buy, renovate and hold strategy, with the aim of leveraging equity to progressively buy more properties.
 By the time you retire, you’ll have a nice portfolio of properties that kicked off with rentvesting.

 The notion that “rent money is dead money” is a thing of the past.
 Think of it as a smart investment strategy that allows you to crack into a difficult property market at a price you can afford.
 You can buy sooner (renovate now or later) and kickstart your journey to financial freedom.